smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 ### Example 2: Use Cases for = ALL

 The task is to identify all Order Numbers that are linked to a single Item and have a "PROMO" discount value.
-If an Order Number is associated with multiple Items, it should not be included in the result.
+If an Order Number is associated with multiple items, it should not be included in the result.

 For example, Order Number 33 meets these criteria because it has a connection to one Item and all the products linked to it have a discount value of "PROMO."
 On the other hand, Order Number 11 does not meet the criteria as it is linked to two different Items.